-Eyelid Surgery in Washington, D.C.
+Eyelid Surgery for Washington, D.C.

 How Eyes Age & How Eyelid Surgery Helps

-How Eyelid Surgery (Blepharoplasty) is Performed
+How Eyelid Surgery Is Performed

 Two approaches are used on the lower lid.
 One involves making the incision just under the lower lashes leaving an inconspicuous scar.
 Another approach is called a transconjunctival blepharoplasty.
 This procedure is limited to the removal of excess fat only.
 The incisions are made from the inside of the lower lid avoiding any external scar.
 Laser resurfacing is ideal for smoothing out any remaining fine wrinkles in the lower eyelid and “crow’s feet” area.

 After surgery, the eyelids will be bruised and swollen.
-If both upper and lower lid procedures are preferred at the same time, it may be difficult to see until some of the swelling dissipates in two or three days.
+If both upper and lower lid procedures are performed at the same time, it may be difficult to see until some of the swelling dissipates in two or three days.
 Permanent alterations in visual acuity are extremely rare.
 Some patients may have difficulty closing their eyes completely or may notice changes in their lower lid position, but these problems are usually temporary.
 Sutures will be removed within three to five days after surgery and you may shower then.
 In general, patients may resume light exercise one week after surgery and include more strenuous exercise two weeks after surgery.
 Bruising generally disappears within 10 to 14 days after a blepharoplasty.